liulab-dfci/TRUST4/README.md

 * #### UMI

-TRUST4 supports UMI-based abundance estimation.
+FOr 10x Genomics data, TRUST4 supports UMI-based abundance estimation.
 You can use --UMI to specify the UMI sequence file or the field in the BAM file.
 If the sequence contains non-UMI information, you can use --umiRange to specify the UMI sequence range.
 The rule is similar to the --barcode and --barcodeRange options in the single-cell section above.

+In 10x Genomics data, UMI and the cell barcode is the real unique molecular identifier.
+In other platforms, the UMI can be real unique and be regarded as molecule barcode.
+You can run trust4 with "--barcode UMIfile --barcodeLevel molecule" to specify use UMI as molecule barcode.
+In this output, the represented chain information is in the chain1 column of the trust_barcode_report.tsv file.

 * #### Simple report